stevenc-stb/spdx-3-model/model/Hardware/Classes/OwnershipChangeAction.md

 ## Description

-Changes of ownership are recorded in this action based on the ownership change process.
+Changes of ownership are recorded in this action.
+Ownership Change refers to the transfer of rights, responsibilities, and control of an asset, property, business, or entity from one party to another.
+This change can occur in various contexts, including real estate, business acquisitions, intellectual property, and personal assets.

 ## Metadata